mdsol/Medidata.ZipkinTracerModule/README.md

 - `NotToBeDisplayedDomainList`(optional) - It will be used when logging host name by excluding these strings in service name attribute e.g. domain: ".xyz.com", host: "abc.xyz.com" will be logged as "abc" only
 - `ExcludedPathList`(optional) - Path list that is not needed for tracing.
 Each item must start with "/".
+- `Create128BitTraceId` - Create new traces using 128 bit (32 hex character) traceId

 ```csharp